Knguyen-dev/url-shortener/README.md

 - `make test:` Runs any tests in the backend.
 - `make frontend`: If you ever make a frontend in the future, you'll use something like this to run the frontend without spinning up the backend.
 This would allow for quick frontend development and iteration.

-## API Reference
+## 4. API Reference

 You can find documentation for the API at `localhost:8000/docs` or just the `/docs` route of where the API runs.
 This uses FastAPI's builtin documentation feature that documents all of the endpoints and the data models/schemas that are used for requests bodies, parameters, and response models.
 I also recommend cross-referencing with the `types.py` file which will add more developer details and design decisions for particular data models.

-## Technical Stack
+## 5. Technical Stack
 - **Python, FastAPI:** Uses FastAPI framework to develop our python-based API.
 This just makes things modern, easier to maintain, and allows for fast development.
 - **Postgres:** Used for storing authentication-related data (e.g., users and sessions) due to its high data consistency and integrity, which is essential for sensitive information.
 We also use database connection pooling to optimize performance.
 - **Cassandra:** Utilized for storing URL data, including the number of clicks.
 Its high write performance and distributed P2P architecture are ideal for an application designed to scale horizontally, have high availability, and handle a large number of redirects efficiently.
 - **Redis:** An in-memory cache used to cache URL clicks, reducing write load on the Cassandra database.
 It is also used for session-based caching to minimize database queries for user sessions.

-## Design and Architecture
+## 6. Design and Architecture

 ### Database and Application Diagrams
 [Url Shortener's Diagrams](https://lucid.app/lucidchart/b0dfd4d3-202d-4f52-845f-750ae04a93e1/edit?viewport_loc=759%2C-232%2C3100%2C1208%2C0_0&invitationId=inv_911a3eee-8815-40b8-8e87-ecf174111ab1)

 You can find the diagrams for the postgres schema, cassandra keyspace, and application architecture on that link.
+In general though, it should be pretty straight forward to re-create the database diagrams, and the architecture of the application itself isn't that complex.

 ### Postgres Schema Design
 **`users` table**